acastillo3290/portfolio1/src/content/projects/project-2.md

 github: https://github.com/Wheeze-Watchers/wheeze-watchers-civic-tech
 ---

-Eaze aims to aid young people of color within NYC who are afflicted with asthma in finding and connecting with users who have asthma.
-I developed both the front-end and back-end components of the discussion page for our website
+Eaze is a full-stack JavaScript desktop application that provides users with resources for asthma.
+The app offers users an intuitive interface to access the best resources for treating asthma, along with a way for users to discuss any problems or symptoms they may be experiencing.
+More specifically I developed the entire discussion page, from the front-end components and back-end routes.